 - You always gain base attack bonus, save bonuses, and class features, based only on the character class you are advancing in your current level.

-- Some fun examples of character classes which synergize well are Sorcerer/Prowler, Fighter/Rogue, Cleric/Monk.
+- Some fun examples of character classes which synergize well are Sorcerer/Prowler, Fighter/Rogue, and Cleric/Monk.
 There are numerous other powerful and entertaining combinations that players are encouraged to explore.

 Choose a Race